danaikorre/dsmanufacturing.github.io/index.md

 # Online course in Data Visualisation for Professionals

-The [University of Edinburgh](https://www.ed.ac.uk) is hosting a university-certified _10 credit_ online course in data visualisation with flexible schedule.
+The [University of Edinburgh](https://www.ed.ac.uk) is hosting a university-certified _10-credit_ online course in data visualisation with flexible schedule.
 The course runs from __June 15-July 17 (5 weeks)__ and is primarily dedicated to professionals in, among others, finance, the sports industry, the creative industry, journalism, education and the public sector.

 This online course teaches how to
 * visually __explore__ data